Myndex/SAPC-APCA/README.md

 APCA is a set of contrast assessment methods for predicting perceived contrast between sRGB colors on a computer monitor.
 It has been developed as an assessment method for W3 Silver/WCAG3 accessibility standards relating to content for computer displays and mobile devices.

 ### FEATURES
-* NEW in v0.98: Incorporates Spatial Frequency & Stimulus Size directly in predictions (i.e. provides direct indication of minimum font size andf weight).
+* NEW in v0.98: Incorporates Spatial Frequency & Stimulus Size directly in predictions (i.e. provides direct indication of minimum font size and weight).
 * Spectral weighting of luminance based on sRGB coefficients.
 * Weighting for normal and reverse polarity (dark text on light background vs light text on dark.)
 * Estimation and weighting of light adaptation for perceptual uniformity in a common "standard observer" model.
-* Considers Bartleson Breneman surround effects, simultaneous contrast, and local adaptation based on a pre-estimation model.
+* Considers simultaneous contrast and local adaptation based on a pre-estimation model.
 * Spatial frequency considerations for font weight as part of calculations and further defined in a lookup table.
 * Lookup table can be customised for different languages/character sets.